Night markets 101: how to eat your way through Taipei

 A beloved Taiwanese street-food format: pick ingredients, let them braise, then snack your way through a savory bowl.
 Great for night-market grazing.

-Luwei is simple and satisfying: you choose ingredients (tofu, vegetables, noodles, various bites), they’re braised in a savory broth, then served as a snack bowl.
-It’s a great way to sample a range of textures without committing to a full meal.
+Luwei is simple and satisfying: you choose ingredients, they’re braised (or already braised) in a savory broth, then served as a snack bowl.
+It’s a great way to sample a range of textures without committing to a full meal—a few bites of this and that rather than one big dish.

-Pick one protein-style item (tofu works well), one vegetable, and one noodle-ish or chewy item.
-That’s enough for a first round.
+Pick one protein-style item (tofu and tofu skin work well and soak up flavor beautifully), one vegetable, and one noodle-ish or chewy item.
+That’s enough for a satisfying first round, and it keeps the price low.
 You can always do a second pass later.

 Hand-picked next reads to make your Taipei plan smoother.